 I now have 3 batteries.
-One of the down sides of the Spark is that the battery life is only around 16 minutes, which is usually more than enough to get a couple of good shots at a location.
+One of the down sides of the Spark is that the battery life is only around 16 minutes.
+Which is usually more than enough to get a couple of good shots at a location.
 However, if you’re travelling around and plan on flying several times in a day, it’s best to use a fully charged battery for each flight.
 More batteries = more flights!
-If you don’t use the batteries for a while, they are built to discharge the power, so ideally you’ll need to recharge them on flight day.
+If you don’t use the batteries for a while, they are built to discharge the power.
+Ideally you’ll need to recharge them on flight day.
 Together, with the charging hub you can be out and on the road a lot quicker than what you would be without it.

 3. Controller Guard

 I loved flying using just a mobile device but there are of course benefits to flying with the controller.
 But rather than this guide sounding like a ‘just buy the fly more package’, a handy Spark accessory is to get a joystick guard for the controller.
 This protects the joysticks when it’s shoved into a backpack or bag.
 I 3D printed mine but you can pick them up on Amazon for pretty cheap.
 If you want to go one better, you can even buy a small DJI Spark Remote Controller Case.

 One of my favourite accessories is a drone landing pad!
 The Spark sits very low to the ground.
 It has a couple of very small rubber feet on the bottom.
 Other than that, it’s very exposed to the elements, whether that’s wet grass/snow, sand, grit, mud etc. You can buy landing gear that clips onto the bottom and raises it an inch or so off the ground.
 Which of course would help, but you then have to fly with it attached.